Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems: Theoretical error analysis

 \textbf{Example 2: discontinuous optimal controller $u$:} Consider the following first-order state-dependent switched system

-In these two examples, using the optimality conditions derived in \cite{GELACC_Mi} and combined with the ode45 solver, we can find the optimal controllers are respectively non-differentiable and discontinuous at the switching state as shown in Fig. \ref{fig:firstOrderSysJump}.
+In these two examples, using the optimality conditions derived in \cite{GELACC_Mi} and combined with the algorithm proposed in \cite{jumplaw}, we can find the optimal controllers are respectively non-differentiable and discontinuous at the switching state as shown in Fig. \ref{fig:firstOrderSysJump}.

-A well-known fact is that the HJB equation \eqref{eqn:HJB} is a partial differential equation and it is very hard to solve it and the value function.
-Thus in this article, we resort to the model-free method: reinforcement learning (more specifically, DDPG), also called approximate dynamic programming which is based on the following Bellman equation
+A well-known fact is that the HJB equation \eqref{eqn:HJB} is a partial differential equation, which is notoriously difficult to solve, especially for obtaining the value function.
+Thus in this article, we resort to the model-free method called deep deterministic policy gradient in order to solve Eqn. \ref{eqn:HJB}.
+In the following, the notation $x$ is the one after augmenting another dimension of time $t$ and $f(x,u) = [\dot x(t),1]^\top$.